coder/coder/docs/faqs.md

 ## I'm experiencing networking issues, so want to disable Tailscale, STUN, Direct connections and force use of websockets

-The primary developer IDE use case is a local IDE connecting over SSH to a Coder workspace.
+The primary developer use case is a local IDE connecting over SSH to a Coder workspace.

-Coder's networking stack has intelligence to attempt a peer-to-peer or `Direct` connection between the local IDE and the workspace, skipping routing traffic through the Coder control plane, thus reducing latency and a better developer experience.
+Coder's networking stack has intelligence to attempt a peer-to-peer or [Direct connection](https://coder.com/docs/v2/latest/networking#direct-connections) between the local IDE and the workspace.

 However, this requires some additional protocols like UDP and being able to reach a STUN server to echo the IP addresses of the local IDE machine and